 Discipline Specific Instructions

-If you are interested in the Bachelor of Arts degree in program in studio art and/or graphic design, admission is a two-step process.
+If you are interested in being accepted into either the Bachelor of Arts or the Bachelor of Fine Arts programs in Studio Art/or Graphic Design, admission is a two-step process.

 First, complete the Common Application and the KSC supplement.